MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/solutions-area.md

   - D365CE
 ---

-# Solutions (preview)
+# Solutions area (preview)

-The solutions preview makes it easier for you to work with solution objects and subcomponents in your solutions.
+The solutions area makes it easier for you to work with solution objects and subcomponents in your solutions.
+To use this experience, [Enable solution preview](#enable-solution-preview).

-## Solution preview overview
+## Solutions area overview

 1. Panes - The left navigation pane consists of the following areas:
    - **Overview**.
 Provides details about the solution, such as display name, name, created on date, version, managed or unmanaged, publisher, description, and whether the solution is a patch.